duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 #### 2.3.3.
 Check

-Check if re2 is installed successfully by execute `ldd <RE2_INSTALL_DIR>/lib/libre2*.so`, and make sure all dependent libraries are linked rightly.
+Check if re2 is installed successfully by execute `/usr/bin/ldd <RE2_INSTALL_DIR>/lib/libre2*.so`, and make sure all dependent libraries are linked rightly.

 ### 2.4. zlib